Philippos123/vegan-resturant.1/README.md

  - Logout page is the page where you can sign out from your account
  - Booking page is the page where you as a logged in user can book a table.
  - My booking is the page where you can see your bookings and add them to your google calender.
+ - Cancel booking is the page where you as a logged in user can cancel your booking
+ - Update booking is the page where you as a logged in user can change the time, date and amout of guests of your booking.

  ## Database
  * The database is built with Python and the Django framework with a database from Postgres for the deployed Heroky version.